Photo Collective invites photographers residing in Australia or Australian citizens living overseas to enter the 2021 APA Wildlife & Animal Award.

 Our committee is particularly interested in finding insightful, non-human stories.
 We encourage research driven frameworks alongside experimental or observatory points of view.
 When viewing work, we consider intent and meaning alongside technical ability.

 We seek to recognise work which can open important dialogues and explore big ideas through photography.
 Our committee considers context beyond the surface of the image.
 We do not encourage work which exploits, endangers, harms or stereotypes.
 For this reason, image statements are a valuable tool in conveying concepts, techniques and ideas.
 We encourage entrants to consider pairing their photographs with words.

 HOW MUCH TO ENTER?

 - Composite Photography should be entered into the Open category.
-However diptychs, triptychs and sequences are allowable.
+However diptychs and triptychs are allowable

-- Removal of incidental elements is allowable, including dust spots, a branch, dust spots and debris.
+- Removal of incidental elements is allowable, including a branch, dust spots or debris

-- Please do not add any watermarks to your entries as the judging is anonymous.
-All entries with watermarks on will be disqualified.
+- Please do not add any watermarks to your entries.
+All entries with watermarks on will be disqualified

 - Please do not enter any images that have been entered into APA in previous years as they will be disqualified